Thermodynamics of relativistic quantum fields confined in cavities: Charging a quantum battery through motion and gravity: bounds on the extractible energy

-We also notice that for $\xi_L(T)\gg1$ we have $\delta T_n/T\sim2\,A_n$. \item[iii)] \textit{Work extraction}: The modes of cavity H are now initialised in thermal states.
+\item[iii)] \textit{Work extraction}: The modes of cavity H are now initialised in thermal states.
 Cavities R and H and the battery B are coupled through an Hamiltonian with interaction term

 where $r$ is the annihilation operator of a chose mode $n$ in cavity R, $h$ is the annihilation operator of mode $n'$ in cavity H and $b$ is the annihilation operator of the battery harmonic oscillator B. We choose modes $n$ in R and $n'$ in H to be accessible by experimental means and to optimise energy influx.
 This interaction can be engineered in experimental setups and its role in quantum thermodynamical processes has been analysed in detail \cite{Goold:Huber:2016,Mitchison:Huber:2016}.